libxml-raku/LibXML-raku/doc/RelaxNG.md

         try { $rngschema->validate( $doc ); };

     This function allows one to validate a (parsed) document against the given RelaxNG schema.
 The argument of this function should be an LibXML::Document object.
 If this function succeeds, it will return 0, otherwise it will die() and report the errors found.
 Because of this validate() should be always evaluated.

+  * is-valid

+        my Bool $valid = $rngschema.is-valid($doc);

+    Returns either True or False depending on whether the passed Document is valid or not.

 AUTHORS
 =======